 Computer Sc, Engineering & Mathematics

-Dr Giselle Rampersad is a Senior Lecturer in Innovation and Entrepreneurship at Flinders University.
+Dr Giselle Rampersad is an Associate Professor in Innovation and Entrepreneurship at Flinders University.
 She has an interdisciplinary educational background including a PhD in Innovation and Technology Management from the University of Adelaide Business School (Australia) and an MSc in e-Business and Internet Systems from Durham University (UK).
 Her primary research area is in innovation and technology management, with a particular emphasis on devising strategies for firms in managing innovation and developing policies with governments in building innovation capacity.
 Her secondary research area is in information systems, specifically technology adoption.

 Giselle has industry experience in several sectors such as ICT, energy, construction and hospitality as well as academic experience as she held various positions, namely, Program Director for the Industry Placement Program for innovation and enterprise, science and engineering students (2009-2014); Coordinator for several Degree Programs including the Bachelor of Innovation and Enterprise (Science and Technology) as well as the Bachelor of Design and Technology Innovation (2009-2015); founding member of the Advisory Board for Venture Dorm (a program that fosters regional start-up companies in South Australia) (2012); and Lecturer in innovation management, entrepreneurship, new product development, innovation in medical devices, information systems and project management (2005-present).

 She has successfully supervised 4 PhD students to completion and is currently part of the Australian Industrial Transformation Institute which undertakes trans-disciplinary industry and workplace research in support of industrial and workplace transformation.
 Her work has been published in top ranked journals including Industrial Marketing Management and Journal of Computer Information Systems (A* and A ranked re Australian Business Deans Council journal quality list 2016).